wonderwagon/Akhenaten/doc/BUILDING.md

-# Building Julius
+# Building Ozymandias

 If you have experience in compiling from source, these are the basic instructions.

-To build Julius, you'll need:
+To build Ozymandias, you'll need:

 - `git`
 - a compiler (`gcc`, `clang`, Visual Studio and MinGW(-w64) are all known to be supported)